The W. L. Lyons Brown Library stands as a visible symbol of

 needs of the university community.
-In addition to housing the library collections and services, it also contains the President’s office, the Thomas Merton Center, the Student Success Center and the majority of all technology operations.
+In addition to housing the library collections and services, it also contains the Thomas Merton Center, the

+Student Success Center, the Office of Military and Veteran Services and the majority of all technology operations.

 The W. L. Lyons Brown Library is a teaching library.
 Librarians work closely